-Understanding the FAFSA Verification Process
+The FAFSA Verification Process

-The FAFSA, Free Application for Federal Student Aid, is the federal financial aid form that students complete to apply for federal grants and loans.
+The FAFSA, Free Application for Federal Student Aid, is the federal financial aid form that students complete online to apply for federal grants and loans.

-IRS Data Retreival Tool
+IRS Data Retrieval Tool

 - Login to fafsa.gov to “Make FAFSA Corrections"